Happy Harvey Weinstein Month

 We learned not to center straight white women in the Me Too movement.
 We learned to listen to male survivors whose trauma is compounded by social stigma against male victims of anything, not to mention sexually motivated crimes.

 We have also made some men fear false accusations as much as we fear being raped and/or murdered.
-Never mind that men are more likely to be raped by another man than they are to be falsely accused by a woman, some men recalibrated their behavior in all the wrong ways, Mike Pence-ing themselves and female coworkers instead of just not sexually harassing them or indulging sexual impropriety in the workplace.
+Never mind that men are more likely to be raped by another man than they are to be falsely accused by a woman, some men recalibrated their behavior in all the wrong ways, Mike Pence-ing themselves from female coworkers instead of just not sexually harassing them or indulging sexual impropriety in the workplace.

 Good men learned that not mentoring or collaborating with female colleagues was not at all the right solution and would in fact negatively impact women’s professional mobility, thereby double-penalizing them in the workplace.